nvieira-mcgill/alala/docs/index.rst

      >>> rawdata = alala.RawData(datadir)

 This will examine all of the data in your ``datadir`` and store it in attributes of the object based on filter and dates.
-The filters typically in use are Y, J, H, Ks.
+The filters typically in use for WIRCam are Y, J, H, or Ks.
+For MegaCam, these are u, g, r, i , or z.
 If you want to see all the files in the Y filter, in order of acquisition time:

 .. code-block:: python